Will U.S. Bancorp (USB) beat or miss earnings estimates this quarter?

 Sponsored

-As well, it is important to consider USB stock ratios such as price-to-sales, which is currently 2.39.Likewise, its price to free cash flow for the last twelve months stands at 4.82.
-USB’s price to book ratio for the most recent quarter was 1.10, resulting in an 0.76 price to cash per share for the period.
+As well, it is important to consider USB stock ratios such as price-to-sales, which is currently 2.37.Likewise, its price to free cash flow for the last twelve months stands at 4.79.
+USB’s price to book ratio for the most recent quarter was 1.11, resulting in an 0.76 price to cash per share for the period.

 How does U.S. Bancorp (USB) stock rate among analysts?
 Buy, sell, or hold?